+8.1.
 The Committee may:

-- engage independent counsel and other advisors as it determines necessary to carry out its duties. - set and pay the compensation for any advisors employed by the Committee; and - communicate directly with the internal and external auditors.

-The Committee may also, within the scope of its responsibilities, seek any information it requires from any employee and from external parties, to obtain outside legal or professional advice, and to ensure the attendance of Corporation officers at meetings as appropriate.
+- (a) engage independent counsel and other advisors as it determines necessary to carry out its duties; - (b) set and pay the compensation for any advisors employed by the Committee; and - (c) communicate directly with the internal and external auditors. - 8.2.
+The Committee may also, within the scope of its responsibilities, seek any information it requires from any employee and from external parties, to obtain outside legal or professional advice, and to ensure the attendance of Company officers at meetings as appropriate.